Morgan Rogers

+Born in Halesowen in the Dudley Metropolitan Borough, Rogers is a product of the West Bromwich Albion academy.
+He signed for Manchester City in 2019, but did not make an appearance for the club, and after loan spells at Lincoln City, Bournemouth and Blackpool, he joined Middlesbrough in 2023.
+After half a season at the club, Rogers signed for Aston Villa for a reported fee of £8 million in 2024.
+Following a breakout season with Villa in which he was named their young player of the season, Rogers won the PFA Young Player of the Year award in 2025.

+Rogers has represented England at all international levels from under 15 to senior level, making his senior international debut in 2024.

+Early life

+Born in Halesowen, Rogers is the middle child in a family of three brothers.
+He attended Colley Lane Primary and Sandwell Academy, and was part of the Sandwell Academy team that won the National Schools Cup in 2017, scoring and assisting in the final.
+Rogers was a childhood West Bromwich Albion fan and a childhood friend of fellow footballer Jude Bellingham.

 Club career

 West Bromwich Albion

-Born in Halesowen, Rogers joined West Bromwich Albion at under-9 level.
-He made his professional debut for West Brom on 6 February 2019, coming on as an 82nd minute substitute for Wes Hoolahan against Brighton & Hove Albion in the FA Cup.
+Rogers joined West Bromwich Albion at the age of seven, after being spotted by a club scout.
+He made his professional debut for West Brom on 6 February 2019, coming on as an 82nd-minute substitute for Wes Hoolahan against Brighton & Hove Albion in the FA Cup.

 Manchester City

-Rogers signed for Manchester City on 1 August 2019, after playing against them for West Bromwich Albion in the FA Youth Cup semi-final.
+Rogers signed for Manchester City on 1 August 2019.

 Lincoln City (loan)

 On 4 January 2021, Rogers signed for Lincoln City on loan until the end of the season.
-He would make his debut for the club against Peterborough United a few days later, coming off the bench and he would score his first professional goal against Portsmouth in a 1–0 win on 26 January 2021.
-Three goals from seven games during the month of March would see him pick up the EFL Young Player of the Month award during his loan spell.
+He made his debut for the club against Peterborough United a few days later, coming off the bench.
+He scored his first professional goal against Portsmouth in a 1–0 win on 26 January.
+Three goals in seven games during the month of March contributed to his winning the EFL Young Player of the Month award during his loan spell.

 Bournemouth (loan)

-On 23 August 2021, Rogers signed for AFC Bournemouth on loan until the end of the season.
-He scored his first goal for the club on 15 January 2022, against Luton Town in a Championship fixture, which concluded in a 3-2 defeat for Bournemouth.
+On 23 August 2021, Rogers signed for Bournemouth on loan until the end of the season.
+Rogers found his first-team opportunities at Bournemouth limited, and was confined to mostly substitute appearances during the season.
+He scored his only goal for the club on 15 January 2022, in a 3–2 Championship defeat against Luton Town.

 Blackpool (loan)

 On 4 January 2023, Rogers joined Blackpool on loan for the remainder of the season.
+He scored his only goal for the club in a 1–0 win against Norwich City on 8 May 2023.